LowPolyCount/UI-Power-Tools/README.md

 # Setup
 ### UICS
-There are two ways:
+You can utilize UICS in two ways:
 1) Use the provided UScreen Class
 	- Create a new Widget Blueprint and choose "Screen" as the Parent Class.
 	- Open the Widget, Click on Graph View and In the Details panel you'll see "UI Component System" under the Screen category.
 	- From there, you can start adding components to your screen.

 2) Add UICS to a UUserWidget of your choice
-	- The Widget will need to inherit the IUICSScreenAccessor interface as well as override a couple functions.
+	- The Widget will need to inherit the IUICSScreenAccessor interface as well as override some functions.
 See [ULeaderboardScreen](https://codeberg.org/LowPolyCount/UIPowerTools_Example/src/branch/main/Source/UIPowerTools_Example/UI/LeaderboardScreen.h) in the example project as an example of this.

 ### ScreenManager
 The ScreenManager will let you add a Screen to the viewport and will display screens in the order they are added with the ability to hide screens.
 The current status of the Screenmanager is that it is usable, but bare as far as features go.